Daniel Martin

 (with Nir Chemaya)

-Summary: Little is known about what norms are emerging around AI use in manuscript preparation or how these norms might be enforced.
-We address both gaps in the literature by conducting a survey of academics about whether it is necessary to report ChatGPT use in manuscript preparation and by running GPT-modified abstracts from published papers through a leading AI detection software.
+Summary: We conduct a survey of academics about whether it is necessary to report ChatGPT use in manuscript preparation and run GPT-modified abstracts through AI detection software.

 Topics: Humans and AI, Information Disclosure.